Breaking the MoE LLM Trilemma: Dynamic Expert Clustering with Structured Compression: Experiments

 \subsection{Experimental Setup}

 \paragraph{Datasets and Tasks:} We evaluated on the GLUE benchmark \citep{wang2018glue} for NLU and the WikiText-103 dataset \citep{merity2016pointer} for language modeling.
 For GLUE, we report the average score and results for MNLI, QQP, and SST-2. \paragraph{Baseline Models:} We compare our method with a series of strong and relevant baselines: (1) \textbf{ Dense Transformer}: standard Transformer model with a parameter count roughly equivalent to the activated parameters (the subset of the model’s parameters that are actually invoked and participate in computation when processing specific input tokens of our method model).
 (2) \textbf{Switch Transformer (Switch-Top2)}: A canonical MoE architecture using Top-2 gating and an auxiliary load-balancing loss \citep{fedus2021switch}.
 (3) \textbf{MoE-Lite}: A representative work on MoE compression that uses pruning and quantization \citep{kossai2023moelite}. \paragraph{Ours:}We evaluate our framework in several configurations: (1) \textbf{Our clustered MoE}: The complete model with online clustering, low-rank compression, and hierarchical routing.
 (2) \textbf{Ours with Offloading}: Our method with the dynamic expert parameter offloading mechanism enabled.
 (3) \textbf{Ours with Quantization}: Our method with our hierarchical quantization policy applied. \paragraph{Implementation Details.} All models use a 12-layer Transformer base ($d_{model}$=768).
 Our default method configuration is $E=32$, $G=8$, $r=16$, $T=100$, and $\alpha=0.7$.
-We train on 2 A100 GPUs using the AdamW optimizer \citep{loshchilov2019decoupled}. \paragraph{Evaluation Metrics.} We measure: (1) Model Quality: GLUE average score and task-specific metrics (accuracy, F1), Perplexity (PPL) for language modeling.
-(2) System Performance: Throughput (tokens/sec), Peak GPU memory per GPU (GB).
-(3) MoE-Specific Metrics: \textbf{Expert Load Balance (Coefficient of Variation, lower is better)} which is the ratio of the standard deviation of expert loads to their mean, with smaller values indicating more balanced expert utilization and avoiding overload of some experts while others are idle and \textbf{All-to-All Communication Volume}, which refers to the total amount of data transmitted between different devices for routing tokens among experts, and lower values mean smaller cross-device data interaction overhead, which effectively alleviates the communication latency bottleneck of MoE.
+We train on 2 A100 GPUs using the AdamW optimizer \citep{loshchilov2019decoupled}.